tropotek/tk-domtemplate/readme.md

 1. Clone the repository and include the Dom folder files into your PHP project or autoloader (PSR0 compatable).
-2. Use composer and include the package "dom-template": "~1.0"
+2. Use composer and include the package "ttek/tk-domtemplate": "~2.0"

 You should now be able to use the template classes.